-Moving always comes with a fair amount of struggles, like finding the right moving company that won’t bang up your mother’s china and getting all of your billing accounts switched to the new address.
+Moving always comes with a fair amount of struggles, like finding the right moving company in Ottawa, ON that won’t bang up your mother’s china and getting all of your billing accounts switched to the new address.
 But one challenge that requires a little extra planning is making sure your pet fares well in the new endeavor.
 Consider the following tips when choosing a rental and ensuring the move is as smooth as possible on your four-legged, two-winged, or multi-finned companion.

 The Pet-Friendly Rental